 Vernal keratoconjunctivitis (VKC) is an allergic conjunctival disease primarily involving a type I allergic reaction, with proliferative changes in the conjunctiva (giant conjunctival papillae, limbal proliferation) 7).
-In the Japanese Guidelines for Allergic Conjunctival Disease, 3rd Edition, allergic conjunctival disease (ACD) is defined as “an inflammatory disease of the conjunctiva primarily involving a type I allergic reaction, accompanied by subjective symptoms and objective findings triggered by antigens,” and VKC is classified as a severe type with conjunctival proliferative changes and corneal lesions 7).
+In the Japanese Guidelines for Allergic Conjunctival Disease, 3rd edition, allergic conjunctival disease (ACD) is defined as “an inflammatory disease of the conjunctiva primarily involving a type I allergic reaction, accompanied by subjective symptoms and objective findings triggered by antigens,” and VKC is classified as a severe type with conjunctival proliferative changes and corneal lesions 7).

 Allergic conjunctival diseases are classified into the following four types 7).